pi2-picole/api/README.md

 - `Postgres 9.5`

-This project is **NOT** backwards compatible, so if you try to run on previous versions of either Django or Python, there is no guarantee that it will run correctly
+This project is **NOT** backwards compatible, so if you try to run on previous versions of either Django or Python, there is no guarantee that it will run correctly.

 ### Virtual Machine